sddevelopment-be/penguin-pragmatic-patterns/content/concepts/emotional_communication.md

 How we react tends to depend on a variety of factors: How we are feeling at the time; What is being said; What we heard; What memories this brings up; How we tend to think about life.

 To make matters even more complicated, no two people are alike.
-What is pleasant or agreeable to one person might be an afront to another.
+What is pleasant or agreeable to one person might be an affront to another.
 In order to reason about this, we can consider how we process incoming information as a series of distinct steps:

 * **Our Input Filter:** Sound waves reach our ears, and get processed by our brains.
 Or light reaches our eyes, and gets processed.
 Either way,